Wramberg/kafkabrokerstub/README.md

 - Produce requests [API version 0]

 ## Future Development
 The stub was developed to support exactly what was needed and nothing more.
-The basis for future development has been layed however.
+The basis for future development has been laid however.
 The stub is structured in a hierarchical fashion (think composite design pattern) where all primitive types have been implemented.
 It should thus be straightforward to add support for more requests/versions.

 ## Usage
 TBD